virtuald/onnac/Documentation/readme.txt

 	1. Introduction
 	2. Installation
+	3. Configuration
-	3. Programming API
+	4. Programming API
-	4. How to contribute
+	5. How to contribute
-	5. Contributors
+	6. Contributors

 1. Introduction